xinyue-lily/xinyue-lily.github.io/_posts/2022-03-12-Final-Project.md

 X_test=test.drop(['diagnosis'],axis = 1)
 y_test=test['diagnosis']
 ```
-we choose seven different combinations of columns and use them to do the comparison test.
+we choose seven different combinations of columns and use them in the comparative experiments.

 - ***cols0***: all the ***30*** features combination.